hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-Door-tunnel-as-relay-server.md

 ---
-title: Tutorial for setting up Dokodemo-door tunnel as relay server
+title: Tutorial for setting up Dokodemo-Door tunnel as relay server
 ---

-# Tutorial for setting up Dokodemo-door tunnel as relay server
+# Tutorial for setting up Dokodemo-Door tunnel as relay server

 For this you need an relay server to connect to the main server.
 Usually this middle server is considered in Iran.
 The tunnel usage diagram is as follows.